- Academic Affairs

 National Night Out

-During National Night Out, we encourage the University community and our Baltimore City neighbors to “take back the night” by coming to the SMC Campus Center to learn about safety awareness and crime prevention.
+During National Night Out, we encourage the University community and our Baltimore City neighbors to “take back the night” by coming to campus to learn about safety awareness and crime prevention.

 National Police Week